LondonJim/NASA-NEO-API-Wrapper/README.md

-# Nasa Near Earth Object API Wrapper
+# NASA Near Earth Object API Wrapper

 Gives details on the closest Near Earth Object of the day.